retifrav/glfw-imgui-example/README.md

 Copy required Dear ImGui sources to `_dependencies/DearImGui/`.

-You might also need to set path to GLFW library with `-DGLFW_PREFIX="/path/to/glfw"`.
+You might also need to set paths to required libraries:

+- glad: `-DGLAD_PREFIX="/path/to/glad/generated"`
+- GLFW: `-DGLFW_PREFIX="/path/to/glfw"`

 ``` sh
 $ mkdir build && cd $_